-Best Practices: Monetization A/B Testing
+Best Practices: A/B testing

 A/B testing requires smart planning and defined goals to get the most conclusive results.
 The following best practices will help you conduct clean tests using the Unity LevelPlay A/B testing tool, so you can make the best decisions based on accurate data.